nickopotamus/starter-academic/content/post/hugo-website-rstudio/index.md

 ## Step 4: Netlify

 [Login to Netlify](https://app.netlify.com/) using your GitHub credentials.
 Fill in the registration details and you'll be taken to your "Team Overview" (yes, you're a team of one).
-Under the "YOUNAME's team" box is "Sites", so select the green "New site from Git" button, which allows you to automatically process your GitHub repository and publish it as a website:
+Under the "YOURNAME's team" box is "Sites", so select the green "New site from Git" button, which allows you to automatically process your GitHub repository and publish it as a website:

 1. Connect to GitHub for continuous deployment (it may reauthenticate)
 2. Select the repository ```YOURNAME/starter-academic```.